-- (i) For dividend type traditional participating products fulfillment ratios of the accumulated dividends (including accumulation interest and terminal/maturity dividend, if applicable). - (ii) For reversionary bonus type traditional participating products fulfillment ratios of accumulated reversionary bonus and terminal bonus. - 4.1.1.6 Customers must be alerted to the fact that dividend history is not an indicator of future performance of the participating products. - 4.1.2 Disclosure during policy life (process to ensure timely and accurate communication especially when changes to customer benefits are anticipated): - 4.1.2.1 Ongoing communication must be provided to policyholders at least on an annual basis on both actual non-guaranteed benefits declared for the year and a refreshed up-to-date inforce benefit illustration reflecting the latest conditions and outlook.
-Such communication will help manage policyholders' reasonable expectation at least once a year and minimize the gap between the original benefit illustration and the actual performance. - 4.1.2.2 Monitor the non-guaranteed benefits regularly (at least annually) and check the sustainability of the non-guaranteed benefits based on the actual experience and investment outlook.
+- (aa) For dividend type traditional participating products

+fulfillment ratios of the accumulated dividends (including accumulation interest and terminal/maturity dividend, if applicable). - (bb) For reversionary bonus type traditional participating products - fulfillment ratios of accumulated reversionary bonus and terminal bonus. - (vi) Customers must be alerted to the fact that dividend history is not an indicator of future performance of the participating products. - (b) Disclosure during policy life (process to ensure timely and accurate communication especially when changes to customer benefits are anticipated): - (i) communication provided Ongoing must be to policyholders at least on an annual basis on both actual non-guaranteed benefits declared for the year and a up-to-date inforce standard illustration refreshed reflecting the latest conditions and outlook.
+Such communication will help manage policyholders' reasonable expectation at least once a year and minimize the gap between the original standard illustration and the actual performance. - (ii) Monitor the non-guaranteed benefits regularly (at least annually) and check the sustainability of the nonguaranteed benefits based on the actual experience and investment outlook.

-- 4.1.2.3 If there is any change to dividends/bonuses (or their philosophy), the insurer should inform relevant policyholders of the change of dividend/bonus by writing separately or include the information in the annual statements with explicit reasons for the change. - 4.1.3 In illustrating premium offset option, the insurer should follow the requirements below: - 4.1.3.1 Projection of the premium offset option based on different scenarios, especially the adverse situation (where the premiums are not offset due to a reduced dividend level), is required to be provided to the customer - 4.1.3.2 The illustration should not use the term "vanish" or "vanishing premium" or similar terminologies that suggest that the policy has been fully paid up, to describe a plan for using non-guaranteed elements to pay a portion of future premiums.
+- (iii) If there is any change to dividends/bonuses (or their philosophy), the authorized insurer should inform relevant policyholders of the change of dividend/bonus by writing separately or include the information in the annual statements with explicit reasons for the change. - (c) In illustrating premium offset option, the authorized insurer should follow the requirements below: - Projection of the premium offset option based on different scenarios, especially the adverse situation (where the premiums are not offset due to a reduced dividend level), is required to be provided to the customer. - (ii) The illustration should not use the term "vanish" or "vanishing premium" or similar terminologies that suggest that the policy has been fully paid up, to describe a plan for using non-guaranteed elements to pay a portion of future premiums.
 The customer should be reminded that he/she has the obligation to pay premiums for the entire term.
-Otherwise, the benefit will be affected. - 4.1.3.3 Clear disclosure should be made to ensure that the customers fully understand the risk involved, in particular under the scenario where the level of dividend is persistently low.
-In cases where future dividends are to be used to pay premiums for medical riders, the insurer is required to alert customers the additional risk brought about by possible future medical cost inflation and/or reduced dividends.
-Insurers should provide policyholders with regular update through annual statements. - 4.1.3.4 If the product offers a range of premium payment terms, the insurer should mention the shorter premium term options only as an alternative.
+Otherwise, the benefit will be affected. - (iii) Clear disclosure should be made to ensure that the customers fully understand the risk involved, in particular under the scenario where the level of dividend is persistently low.
+In cases where future dividends are to be used to pay premiums for medical riders, the authorized insurer is required to alert customers the additional risk brought about by possible future medical cost inflation and/or reduced dividends.
+The authorized insurers should provide policyholders with regular update through annual statements. - (iv) If the product offers a range of premium payment terms, the authorized insurer should mention the shorter premium term options only as an alternative.
 Customers should be warned that the sustainability of premium offset depends on future dividend declaration, which is not guaranteed.
 Policyholders may be obliged to resume future premiums, even if the premium offset option has been activated, in case declaration of policyholder dividends is lower than the illustrated scale.
 While policyholder dividends play an important part in determining the future premium offset point, customers should be reminded there are a number of other factors that should be taken into consideration.
 These factors include dividend withdrawals, change in dividend options and addition of optional benefits to the policy.

-4.1.3.5 For the withdrawal illustration option, disclosure should be made to ensure that the customers fully understand the risk involved.
-For example, illustrated withdrawal amounts, which depend on non-guaranteed dividends, might not be sustainable.
+(d) For the withdrawal illustration option, disclosure should be made to ensure that the customers fully understand the risk involved.
+For example, illustrated withdrawal amounts, which depend on nonguaranteed dividends, might not be sustainable.
 If withdrawal or partial surrender is used, a warning message that withdrawal or partial surrender will affect future benefits should be in place.